 And How To Protect Yourself From Them

-Criminals and con artists use many schemes and techniques (known as scams) to target unsuspecting people to get access to their money.
+Criminals and con artists use many schemes and techniques (known as scams) to target unsuspecting people to get access to their money and personal identifiable information.
 Consumer scams happen on the phone, through the mail, e-mail, or over the internet.
 They can occur in person, at home, or at a business.
 R.O.S.E. will show you several steps you can take to protect yourself, your money, and others from fraud and scams.

 A few of the ways to protect yourself and your money:

-- Talk to a trusted family member or friend before taking any action.
+- Talk to a trusted person before acting

 Scammers will call you pretending to be from the IRS, Social Security, Medicare, and other agencies.
 They will ask for your personal information, typically your Social Security or Medicare number in order to steal your identity.
 Or they will tell you that your social security number and bank accounts are frozen and you need to send money in order to access your bank account.